-Adapted from the work of Tsujikawa and Hisamatsu on stainless steels, the ASTM G192 standard [134] is a complex technique that involves potentiodynamic, galvanostatic, and potentiostatic steps.[135]
-The test has been used to study the crevice [84, 136, 137] and pitting [138] corrosion susceptibility of highlyalloyed nickel alloys.
-The ASTM G192 technique is used to determine the $E{R,Crev}$ of corrosion-resistant alloys.
-It is understood that an alloy will not develop crevice corrosion below $E{R,Crev}$ under the tested conditions (i.e., electrolyte composition, pH, and temperature).
-Although the ASTM G192 method was developed for alloy C22, it applies to any corrosion-resistant alloy.
-The standard suggests the use of a

-PFTE tape-covered ceramic MCA and a torque of 3.4 N·m.
-The test can be modified to measure the critical crevice repassivation temperature, $T{R,Crev}$ if done at various temperatures.
+The ASTM G192 standard [129] is a complex technique that involves potentiodynamic, galvanostatic, and potentiostatic steps, developed after the work of Tsujikawa and Hisamatsu.
+[130] The test has been used to study the crevice [76, 131, 132] and pitting [133] corrosion susceptibility of highly-alloyed nickel alloys.
+The ASTM G192 technique is used to determine the E{R,Crev} of corrosion-resistant alloys.
+It is understood that an alloy will not develop crevice corrosion below E{R.Crev} under the tested conditions (i.e., electrolyte composition, pH, and temperature).
+Although the method was developed for alloy C22, it is applicable to any corrosion-resistant alloy.
+The standard suggests the use of a PFTE tape-covered ceramic MCA and a torque of 3.4 N·m.
+The test can be modified to measure the critical crevice repassivation temperature, T{R.Crev} if done at various temperatures.

 The tests can be done in any electrolyte, albeit the method was developed using a deaerated 1M NaCl.
 The recommended test temperature for alloy C22 is 90 °C, but lower temperatures can be chosen for less corrosion-resistant metals and alloys.
 The procedure can be divided into three steps, as follows.
 The potentiodynamic (PD) step commences after a 1-h E{Corr} stabilization period.
-During the PD step, the potential is scanned in the forward anodic direction at 0.6 V/h (0.168 mV/s) until a pre-set current is reached (e.g., 2 μ A/cm2 for alloy C22).
+During the PD step, the potential is scanned in the forward anodic direction at 0.6 V/h (0.168 mV/s) until a pre-set current is reached (e.g., 2 μA/cm2 for alloy C22).
 The galvanostatic (GS) step starts after reaching the current density threshold.
 In the GS period, the pre-set current is kept constant for 2-h, while the potential is recorded as a function of time.
 The goal of the GS step is to develop and grow crevice attack if any develops.
 After the 2-h GS period, the potential is decreased at 10 mV intervals.
-The duration of each step is 2-h and the current recorded versus time. $E{R,Crev}$ is defined as the highest potential for which the current does not increase with time.
+The duration of each step is 2-h and the current recorded versus time.
+The E{R-Crev} is defined as the highest potential for which the current does not increase with time.
 The presence and extent of crevice corrosion are verified using visual inspection after testing.